 - The works must be necessary and appropriate.
 This will need to be discussed between the disabled person and an Occupational Therapist.

-- It must also be reasonable and practicable to carry out the works - this often depends on the age, condition and layout of the property.
+- It must also be reasonable and practicable to carry out the works.

 Subject to the above, the following are examples of works that may be available:

-- Facilitating access to and from the dwelling or the building in which the dwelling or, as the case may be, flat is situated.
+- to and from the dwelling or the building in which the dwelling or, as the case may be, flat is situated.

-- Facilitating access to a room used or usable as the principal family room.
+- to a room used or usable as the principal family room.

-- Facilitating access to a room used or usable for sleeping, or alternatively providing such a room for the disabled occupant.
+- to a room used or usable for sleeping, or alternatively providing such a room for the disabled occupant.

-- Facilitating access to and from the garden and make access safe.
+- to and from the garden and making access safe.

 Grants are available towards disabled adaptations to most types of living accommodation, including mobile homes and houseboats.